Composite Sorting

-The key attribute of our model is its ability to create wage dispersion within the same job.
-The analysis above concluded that there is dispersion of skills in the same job and thus there is corresponding dispersion of wages within jobs as well.
-On the other hand, a model that delivers either positive or negative sorting cannot result in any variation in skill levels within a particular job, and as a consequence, does not create any wage dispersion within that job.
-Furthermore, any model that pairs only one worker to each job does not generate any wage dispersion within jobs.
+The key feature of our model is its ability to generate earnings dispersion within the same occupation.
+The theoretical analysis above shows that there is dispersion of skills in the same occupation and thus there is corresponding dispersion of earnings within occupations.
+In contrast, a classic sorting model that delivers either positive or negative sorting cannot generate variation in skill levels within a particular occupation, and as a consequence, does not generate earnings dispersion within that occupation.
+Any model that pairs only one worker type to each job does not generate any earnings dispersion within occupations.

-In our example above, the same job is performed by a high-skill welder and a low-skill welder assisted by a cobot.
-It should be emphasized that this situation is different from a scenario where a high-skill welder is assigned to a more complex job (for example, underwater welding requiring specialized skills) and the low-skill welder is assigned to a simpler job (for example, assembling an industrial boiler).
-This would result in wage dispersion not within the same job, but rather across two different jobs: the complex and the simple job.